chrisamurao/2018-self-learning/README.md

 # 2018-self-learning
-I outline, describe and log my work and resources to teach myself programming and computer science.
+I outline, describe and log my work and resources used to teach myself programming and computer science.

 Background: https://github.com/sarabander/sicp-pdf